-The Design Engineer shall submit detailed plans for review and approval.
-Said plans shall be prepared by a Professional Engineer licensed in the State of Alabama and shall contain the following information:
+The Design Engineer shall submit detailed drainage plans and calculations to the County for review and approval.
+Said plans and calculations shall be prepared, signed and sealed by a Professional Engineer licensed in the State of Alabama and shall contain the following information:

-- (a) Topography map of the proposed retention/detention facility area(s); - (b) Existing and proposed contour lines at 1-foot intervals of the entire property and full width of all adjacent rights-of-way.
+- (a) Topography map of the proposed retention/detention facility area(s) Topography map of proposed developed areas showing existing and proposed contours at 1-foot intervals of the entire property and full width of all adjacent rights-of-way.
 Topographic information shall be based on the NAVD 88 datum.
 Elevations must be field verified.
-Greater intervals may be allowed, if approved by the County Engineer or his/her designee; - (c) All proposed pipes, control structures, headwalls, riprap, junction boxes, including location, size, and flow line elevations; - (d) Detailed drawings of the control structure(s); - (e) Cross sections of each storm water facility.
+Greater intervals may be allowed, if approved by the County Engineer or designee; - (b) Existing drainage system, including, but not limited to pipes, culverts, inlets, ditches, and ponds; - (c) All proposed pipes, control structures, headwalls, riprap, junction boxes, including location, size, and flow line elevations Proposed drainage system-facilities, structures, and conveyances, including pipes, culverts, junction boxes, inlets, ditches, retention/detention facilities, and an outline of the on-site drainage areas for each inlet and ditch cross-section.
+All proposed pipes, culverts, junction boxes and inlets shall be labeled and presented in tabular form on the overall drainage plan, and the plan view of all Plan/Profile sheets; - (d) Structure location, type, and size of all drainage structures, and the Inlet and Outlet Flow line Elevation; - (e) Cross-section of each ditch section; - (f) Detailed drawings of the control structure(s); - (g) Cross sections of each stormwater facility;